Delta4AI/OntoloViz/README.md

   <p>
     OntoloViz is a user-friendly interface that enables the creation of interactive sunburst plots for biomedical ontologies.
 It allows you to conveniently visualize your data for reports or share the generated plots with collaborators.
-Check out the <a href="#screenshots-and-demos">screenshot and demo section</a>
+Check out the <a href="#templates-and-examples">examples section</a>
     to download interactive .html examples and to gain a better understanding of the package's capabilities.
   </p>
 </div>